-- 1 Range capability: typical value - Test conditions: 100 klux ambient illuminance, PoD (probability of detection) > 90% - The range capability of each channel is listed in Appendix I (Channel Distribution Data). - 2 Range accuracy and precision - · May vary with range, temperature, and target reflectivity. - Typical values: the average among Channels 9 to 24, measured outdoors within 0.5 to 70 m, under 30°C ambient temperature, and with a target reflectivity of 50%. - Standard values: the average among all channels, measured in doors at 3/7/15/25 m, under room temperature, and with target reflectivities between 5% and 65%. - 3 Power Consumption: typical value - Test conditions: room temperature, 12 V (lidar input voltage), 600 rpm (spin rate) - · Not including accessories such as the connection box. - The external power supply should be able to provide at least 30 W. - 4 PTP Clock Accuracy and Clock Drift: typical value - Test conditions: room temperature - 5 PTP Clock Drift - Defined as the drift at a constant temperature after the lidar (slave clock) loses connection to the PTP master.
+- 1 Range capability: typical value - Test conditions: 100 klux ambient illuminance, PoD (probability of detection) > 90% - 2 Range accuracy and precision - May vary with range, temperature, and target reflectivity. - Typical values: the average among Channels 5 to 12, measured outdoors within 0.5 to 70 m, under 30°C ambient temperature, and with a target reflectivity of 50%. - Standard values: the average among all channels, measured in doors at 3/7/15/25 m, under room temperature, and with target reflectivities between 5% and 65%. - 3 Power Consumption: typical value - Test conditions: room temperature, 12 V (lidar input voltage), 600 rpm (spin rate) - Not including accessories such as the connection box. - The external power supply should be able to provide at least 30 W. - 4 PTP Clock Accuracy and Clock Drift: typical value - Test conditions: room temperature - 5 PTP Clock Drift - Defined as the drift at a constant temperature after the lidar (slave clock) loses connection to the PTP master.